The ACQL Barbara-Godard Prize for Best Paper by an Emerging Scholar

 submit a proposal for a paper to the annual conference;

-submit a written copy of the paper no later than two weeks before the conference.
+submit an electronic copy of the paper to ACQL President no later than two weeks before the conference.

-The judging committee will be formed by ACQL.
+The judging committee will be formed by the ACQL President.

 Judging will be based on the written paper.
 The principal criteria of judgment will be: